donya/HaskellOx/README.md

 WINDOWS INSTRUCTIONS:
 You can double-click build.bat to compile to executable.
-Compiling manually from command line: ghc HaskellOx4.lhs -O2 -rtsopts -threaded Execute in GUI mode: HaskellOx4.exe +RTS -N2
+Compiling manually from command line: ghc HaskellOx4.lhs -O2 (Please note that threading is no longer supported) Execute in GUI mode: HaskellOx4.exe +RTS -N2
 Execute command-line only: HaskellOx4.exe basic +RTS -N2